-- 16. You will note that some questions in the RMAR refer to the "last reporting date".
-If the RMAR is being completed for the first time, you should treat the date the firm became authorised to carry on any of the relevant regulated activities as the "last reporting date", except where otherwise indicated (e.g. in sections E & H). - 17.
-Unless otherwise indicated, the information submitted should cover all of the firm's transactions in the relevant products, and all of its customers and market counterparties (where relevant).
+16. You will note that some questions in the RMAR refer to the "last reporting date".
+If the RMAR is being completed for the first time, you should treat the date the firm became authorised to carry on any of the relevant regulated activities as the "last reporting date", except where otherwise indicated (e.g. in sections E & H).